-- 8. Enter any remaining connection parameters in a properties file specifed by the Mapping Connection Properties field. - 9.
-To ignore specific characters, enter one or more characters in the Ignore Character List box.
-Separate values with a comma. - 10.
-To ignore the comma character (,), select the Ignore comma (,) checkbox. - 11.
+- 8. To ignore specific characters, enter one or more characters in the Ignore Character List box.
+Separate values with a comma. - 9.
+To ignore the comma character (,), select the Ignore comma (,) checkbox. - 10.
 When you are finished, click Save.

 Before you can use the algorithm by specifying it in a profiling job, you must add it to a domain.
 If you are not using the Masking Engine Profiler to create your inventory, you do not need to associate the algorithm with a domain.